Tezt: OCaml Tezos Test Framework#

 unit

-Then, declare those files in manifest/main.ml:
+Then, declare those files in manifest/, for instance in manifest/product_octez.ml:

 let _octez_base_tezts =